 13. Make Sure Your Video Lives Up To The Title

-The last but most important tip to keep in mind is that you want your videos to live up, at least partially, to what its title states.
-While your actual content doesn’t have to be as exciting as the title reads, it must accomplish exactly what it sets out to do.
+The last but most important tip to keep in mind is that you want your videos to live up to what the title says.
+If you can’t, change the title or change the video content.
+While your content doesn’t have to be mindblowingly exciting, it must accomplish what it sets out to do.

-If your clickbait title says “10 Reasons Why,” for instance, then you must give the audience 10 reasons why.
-It is crucial to remember that the main reason why YouTube clickbait gets a bad reputation, is because it often doesn’t offer what the title implies.
+If your clickbait title says “10 Reasons Why,” for instance, then you better give the audience 10 reasons why.
+Remember: the main reason why YouTube clickbait gets a bad reputation is that it often doesn’t provide what the title implies.

-If you want to gain a respectable audience, don’t generate misleading clickbait.
+If you want to attract an audience that respects you, don’t generate misleading clickbait.
 Instead, generate informative, helpful, and thrilling YouTube clickbait.
 Your consumers will thank you, and reward you, for it.

 Say no more, Penji has you covered.
 Our graphic design team knows how to make click-worthy designs without the sleezy salesguy vibe.
 In as little as 24 hours, we design things like: